paulburton0/morsecmd/README.md

     --input -i     Sets the input text to convert to morse code --output -o    Sets the output file (must be a .wav file)

-You can also pipe from STDIN and to STDOUT with morsecmd.
+You can also pipe and/or redirect from STDIN and to STDOUT with morsecmd.

     echo 'Hello world' | morsecmd > hello.wav